microsoft/SP-Server-Workflow-Scanner/README.md

 To use code import module
 `import-module .\Microsoft.Services.WorkflowAssessment.Root.dll -verbose`

-Run to get workflows using the sites.csv using CSOM code permissons needed is a farm admin, and can be done from any PC that has connection to SharePoint web server
+Run to get workflows using the sites.csv using CSOM code.
+Permissions needed is at least site collection admin for each of the site in the sites.csv, and can be done from any PC that has connection to SharePoint web server
 `Get-WorkflowAssociationsForOnprem -SiteCollectionURLFilePath .\sites.csv  -DomainName contoso -AssessmentOutputFolder .\Output`

 ## Contributing